 This course examines current research and theoretical models that focus on typical and atypical development of children.
 Emphasis is on understanding children's psychological, intellectual, and physical development.
-Piaget's theory of cognitive development is examined along with more recent investigations and adaptations.
-Theories of the role of context (physical, social and cultural impacts on development) are compared.
-The course also investigates the impact of developmental theories on the education of children with disabilities.
-Formulation of developmentally appropriate Individual Educational Programs are discussed.
-(4)
+Piaget's theory of cognitive development is examined along with more recent

-ESP691N-693N Professional Seminar I, II, III in Special Education - Initial Level - three terms @ 2 credits
+ESP691N-693N Professional Seminar I, II, III in Special Education - Initial Level - - two terms, 4 credits total